Partnership with State of Mind Sport

 VGC staff also raise funds so that SOMS can continue to deliver information sessions within communities across the UK, especially under-represented groups.
 State of Mind Sport is a charity funded through donations and we aim to ensure that they can deliver to as many hard-to-reach groups as possible.

 Our board of directors has offered to double all the money raised by staff.
-The donation total stood at £12,652 by mid-October 2019.
+The donation total was over £12,800 by March 2021.
 All donations are welcome – please see the Justgiving page for our sponsorship activities.

 Construction workers are at high risk of suicide